Payroll Tax

 Fringe Benefits — Taxable Tuition

-Tuition benefits paid for by VCU on behalf of the employee is considered taxable income under federal regulations unless the course meets the criteria to be excluded from income.
+Tuition benefits paid for by VCU on behalf of the employee are considered taxable income under federal regulations unless the course meets the criteria to be excluded from income.

 Exclusion Criteria: